go-spatial/tegola/README.md

 	geometry_fieldname = "geom"			# geom field. default is geom
-	id_fieldname = "gid"				# geom id field. default is gid fields = [ "class", "name" ]        # Additional fields to include in the select statement. srid = 4326                         # the srid of table's geo data.
+	id_fieldname = "gid"				# geom id field. default is gid fields = [ "class", "name" ]        # Additional fields to include in the select statement. srid = 3857                         # the srid of table's geo data.
+Don't need to specify this as it will inherit this from the provider.

 	[[providers.layers]]
 	name = "rivers" 					# will be encoded as the layer name in the tile